dcsaorg/DCSA-OpenAPI/tnt/v1/README.md

   * The field did not have the same name as what was specified in the interface document, hence the change
 * Made equipmentReference optional in Transport Equipment events and Equipment events
   * The interface document specified that this should be optional

-#### Track and Trace 1.2
-* Added event-subscription endpoints
-  * Endpoint for creating subscription
-  * Endpoint for deleting subscription
-  * Endpoint for updating subscription
-  * Endpoint for receiving list of subscriptions
-  * Endpoint for reading a single subscription
-* Added eventType discriminator
-* Added endpoint for reading a single event by eventID

-#### Track and Trace 2.0
-* Updated event structure to use Transport Calls
-* Added Pagination
-* Added Signature header to callbacks

-#### Operational Vessel Schedules 1.0
-* Initial release of the DCSA OpenAPI definitions for Operational Vessel Schedules